 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At U-M, approximately 28% of students took out student loans averaging $7,324 a year.
 That adds up to $29,296 over four years for those students.

-Location of University of Michigan - Ann Arbor
+Get more details about the location of University of Michigan - Ann Arbor.

 Contact details for U-M are given below.